9 Lesser Known Places Of Worship In Delhi We're Sure You Haven’t Been To Before!

 Picture Credits: Nimesh Jain

 Seems like Purani Dilli has many hidden gems!
-One of them being The Central Baptist Church that's tucked in the ever-crowded Chandni Chowk.
-This church is an amazing example of the European architectural designing.
+One of them is The Central Baptist Church that's tucked in the ever-crowded Chandni Chowk.
+This church is an amazing example of European architectural design.
 It is believed that the Baptist Missionary Society of London purchased this land to build a church near The Red Fort to spread Christianity!